Commitment Contradiction - Part II

 Here's the rub with many of today's Christians, at least in the United States.
 As George Barna, well-known research specialist, calls it: "The Commitment Contradiction."

 Following is what Barna’s research found: "One reason why many evangelical churches across the nation are not growing is due to the image that non-Christian adults have of evangelical individuals [Christians].
-In a nationwide survey released by the Barna Research Group of Ventura, California, among a representative sample of people who do not consider themselves to be Christian, the image of 'evangelicals' rated tenth out of eleven groups evaluated, beating out only prostitutes.
+In a nationwide survey released by the Barna Research Group of Ventura, California, among a representative sample of people who do not consider themselves to be Christian, the image of 'evangelicals' rated tenth out of eleven groups evaluated.
 Not good.

 "Various studies conducted by Barna during 2002 ... revealed that less than half of the people who describe themselves as Christian also described themselves as 'absolutely committed to the Christian faith.'
 Less than one out of every ten regular attendees of Christian churches give 10%—a tithe—or more of their income to their church."2